aditivir29/AQIR_ADS/README.md

 Ablation studies for AQIR-ADS variants

-Generation of Springer-ready figures, tables, and circuit visualizations
+Automatic generation of Springer-ready figures and tables

-All computations are carried out using classical simulation.
+All simulations are performed using classical computation.
-Quantum circuits are constructed analytically and evaluated using theoretical noise models.
+Quantum circuits are analytically constructed and simulated using theoretical noise models.

 notebooks/circuits/

-This directory contains theoretical quantum circuit diagrams for all evaluated quantum image representation techniques, including AQIR-ADS.
+This directory contains theoretical quantum circuit diagrams for all evaluated quantum image representation techniques.

 Circuits are generated using Qiskit for visualization purposes only